zmkfirmware/zmk/CONTRIBUTING.md

 - To get started, from the `docs/` directory, run `npm ci` and then `npm start`.
 - Enhancements should be submitted as pull requests to the `main` branch of ZMK.

+### Formatting

+ZMK uses `prettier` to format documentation files.
+You can run prettier with `npm run prettier:format`.
+You can setup git to run prettier automatically when you commit by installing the pre-commit hooks: `pip3 install pre-commit`, `pre-commit install`.

 ## Code Contributions

 ### Development Setup